TajuC/MapleAOB/README.md

-# MapleDumper
+# MapleAOB

-MapleDumper is a memory scanning tool designed to locate specific byte patterns within the memory of MapleStory.exe.
+MapleAOB is a memory scanning tool designed to locate specific byte patterns within the memory of MapleStory.exe.
 It supports both 32-bit and 64-bit processes, reading patterns from a configuration file and saving results to a unified output file with separate sections for each architecture.

 ## Features